top of page

 Joel Dubin is an adult survivor of the corporate world and of eccentric parents.
 He is a retired cybersecurity consultant who spent decades banging his head against the wall working with messed up companies around the world.
 One day, after a stressful day – like every day – when he was about to throw a chair through a window, he had a sick thought.
 There had to be a better way.
 He noticed seven common traits of screwed up businesses and assembled them into a book, The 7 Habits of Highly Dysfunctional Companies, just in time as he was about to be carted away to an insane asylum.

-Then there were his crazy parents, the hosts of The Norman and Phyllis Show, which the producers forgot to cancel.
+Then there were his crazy parents, the hosts of The Norman and Phyllis Show, a bad sitcom the producers forgot to cancel.
 He always thought insanity was hereditary but learned in his goofy home the sense of humor to get through the even wackier corporate world.

-His lives in Chicago with his Sara, a children’s book author and jewelry designer, who keeps him sane.
+He and Sara live in Chicago, where she is a children’s book author and jewelry designer, who keeps him sane and inspires his creative endeavors.